 "Sept.
 9, 2014 -- A fast-spreading virus related to hand-foot-and-mouth disease is hospitalizing kids across the Midwest and parts of the South and Northeast.

 The virus, enterovirus D68, or EV-D68, was first discovered in 1962 in California."...

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of ERYTHROCIN STEARATE (erythromycin stearate tablets) Filmtab tablets and other antibacterial drugs, ERYTHROCIN STEARATE Filmtab tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of ERYTHROCIN STEARATE Film-coated tablets and other antibacterial drugs, ERYTHROCIN STEARATE Filmcoated tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-ERYTHROCIN STEARATE (erythromycin stearate tablets) tablets are indicated in the treatment of infections caused by susceptible strains of the designated microorganisms in the diseases listed below:
+ERYTHROCIN STEARATE tablets are indicated in the treatment of infections caused by susceptible strains of the designated micro organisms in the diseases listed below:

 Lower respiratory tract infections of mild to moderate severity caused by Streptococcus pyogenes or Streptococcus pneumoniae.

 Listeriosis caused by Listeria monocytogenes.

 Skin and skin structure infections of mild to moderate severity caused by Streptococcus pyogenes or Staphylococcus aureus (resistant staphylococci may emerge during treatment).